 A Gum Lift or Crown Lengthening procedure is commonly used to treat ‘Gummy Smiles’.
-When someone smiles and a lot of gum is visible above the top teeth or when the top front teeth appears short and square, they are said to have a ‘gummy smile’.
+When someone smiles and a lot of gum is visible above the top teeth or when the top front teeth appear short and square, you are said to have a ‘gummy smile’.

 A Gum Lift can be performed to remove excess gum and expose more of the natural ‘hidden’ white tooth material / enamel.
-Removing the excess gum and reshaping of the gum line creating a symmetrical gingival zenith can give a fuller, more aesthetically pleasing smile, in most cases giving you a younger and more youthful appearance.
+Removing the excess gum and reshaping of the gum line to create a symmetrical gumline (zenith) can give a fuller, more aesthetically pleasing smile, in most cases giving you a younger and more youthful appearance.

 The procedure is minimally invasive with almost no postoperative discomfort.